colidescope/discover/docs/index.md

 Discover includes a Grasshopper library of custom components which allows the optimization server to communicate with your Grasshopper model.
 To install the components:

 1. Open Grasshopper and go to `File -> Special Folders -> Components Folder`.
 This will open the folder where Grasshopper stores its custom plugin files.
-2. Copy all the files in the `/Grasshopper Plugin` folder of the zip file you downloaded to the `Components Folder`.
+2. Copy all the files in the `/Grasshopper Plugin` folder of the Discover zip file ]to Grasshopper's `Components Folder`.

 ![image](/assets/img/03.png)